 What are Trichomes?

-Why are the Function of Trichomes?
+What is the Function of Trichomes?

 With their strong aroma and bitter taste, trichomes help deter animals and bugs.
 They also help protect the plants from potentially harmful UV rays and damaging winds.

 If you’re growing your own marijuana, trichomes can help you know when your flowers are ready for harvest.
 When trichomes are clear, the plants are not yet fully mature.
-Once the trichome stalks appear cloudy or a red or amber color, depending on the strain, you can expect that the flowers have developed or are close to developing an ideal cannabinoid profile.
+Once the trichome stalks appear cloudy and opaque or turn a red or amber color, depending on the strain, you can expect that the flowers have developed or are close to developing an ideal cannabinoid profile.

-Why are Trichomes Important to Medical Marijuana?
+Why are Trichomes Important to Marijuana?

 Compared to the rest of the marijuana plant, trichomes contain a much higher concentration of:

-Sharing a similar chemical makeup as the endocannabinoids that are synthesized by the body, cannabis-derived cannabinoids are able to interact with the endocannabinoid system’s cannabinoid receptors to stimulate the chemical reactions to produce natural beneficial effects.
+Sharing a similar chemical makeup as the endocannabinoids that are synthesized naturally by the body, cannabis-derived cannabinoids are able to interact with the endocannabinoid system’s cannabinoid receptors to stimulate the chemical reactions to produce natural beneficial effects.

-Responsible for giving medical marijuana flowers their flavor and aromatic diversity, terpenes have also shown to work with cannabinoids to enhance their natural balancing properties in what’s called the “entourage effect.”
+Responsible for giving marijuana flowers their flavor and aromatic diversity, terpenes have also shown to work with cannabinoids to enhance their natural balancing properties in what’s called the “entourage effect.”
 Like cannabinoids, terpenes bind to receptors to stimulate wide-ranging effects, and alter the release of neurotransmitters like dopamine and serotonin.